 Power Supply Rail Design and Wattage Requirements

-The rail design of the power supply is distinguished into single-rail and multi-rail.
-Each design has its advantages and application methods.
-The difference between the so-called multi-rail and single-rail design is that a power supply has several +12V power outlets. +12V is the core system power source, so the current required is relatively large.
+The rail design of the power supply is separated into single-rail and multi-rail.
+Each design has its advantages and applications.
+The difference between multi-rail and single-rail design is that a power supply has several +12V power outlets. +12V is the core system power source, so the current required is relatively large.
 CPU, GPU, MB are all provided by +12V current.
 Generally, whether the power supply is single-rail or multi-rail can be judged from the specification table.

 As the name implies, there is only one +12V channel, and all current will be provided to the system components through this channel.
 The advantage of a single-rail is that all the available current is concentrated in the same circuit under the total power supply, so the amperage of a single circuit that can be supplied is relatively large.
 Only one +12V is displayed on the specification sheet and it indicates the maximum amperage and wattage that can be used.

-The MSI MPG series power supply adopts a 4-channel multi-rail design, and the OCP value of each channel is set to 1.35 times the average value of the rated power.
 Take MPG A850GF as an example.
 Each +12V channel is based on the highest ampere marked.
 The number multiplied by the OCP setting value represents the highest instantaneous power it can withstand, usually depending on the CPU and VGA settings.
 Different installation methods will also determine how much wattage the VGA and CPU can get.
 It is recommended that VGA be plugged into VGA1 and VGA2.
 Do not install on the same channel so that VGA can get a larger current supply under the safety protection mechanism.
-Refer to the official website for the recommended installation method.

 We used the game benchmark to simulate the power consumption required by players when playing games on 4K and FHD resolution settings.
 We also used the AIDA64 + 3Dmark D12X test to check how much wattage is required to meet the demand under the most wearing conditions.